Legàmi d'Arte (Bonds of Art)

 Act 4: Sfide e Rafforzamento dei Legàmi (Struggles & Strengthening Bonds)

-• Back in Florence, Lorenzo embraces Giulietta, honoring her independence, and reconciles with Ginevra, mending the family’s fractured bonds.
+• Back in Pisa, Lorenzo embraces Giulietta, honoring her independence, and reconciles with Ginevra, mending the family’s fractured bonds.

 • Giacinta’s empire begins to crumble as Lorenzo, Sebastiano, and Cristoforo present evidence of her fraud.